Occupational Therapist Assistant & Physiotherapist Assistant

 Students are responsible for completing all of the required hours of WIL placement to successfully complete this program.
 All financial costs related to WIL placement are the responsibility of the student.

-2. Requesting Specific Placements
+Requesting Specific WIL Placements

 Prior to departing to WIL placement sites, it is necessary that each student shall have: